Types of Target Fields in Import Scenarios

 The way you specify the value for key fields depends on your goal and the auto-numbering settings of the records that you are importing.
 For more information and examples of mapping key fields, see Key Fields and Search in Import Scenarios.

-The target field on the MYOB Acumatica form may be a date picker that is used to select the date.
-For example, the Date element in the Summary area of the Invoices and Memos form is a date picker.
+The target field on the MYOB Acumatica form can be a date selection menu that is used to select the date.
+For example, the Date element in the Summary area of the Invoices and Memos form is a date selection menu.

-The target field on the MYOB Acumatica form may be a check box the user can select or clear.
-For example, the Hold element in the Summary area of the Invoices and Memos (AR301000) form is a check box.
+The target field on the MYOB Acumatica form can be a check box the user can select or clear.
+For example, the Pay by Line element in the Summary area of the Invoices and Memos (AR301000) form is a check box.
 To select a check box, map the corresponding target field to the value True.
 To clear a check box, map the target field to the value False.

 Drop-Down List